latex3/latex3.github.io/help/links.md

 + [LaTeX: an introduction](https://www.techscribe.co.uk/ta/latex-introduction.pdf)
   This is a one-page high-level overview of LaTeX, by Mike Unwalla.
 It was published in 'Communicator', Spring 2006.
 + [The (Not So) Short Introduction to LaTeX2e](https://ctan.org/tex-archive/info/lshort/english/lshort.pdf)
-  This document by Tobias Oetiker et al is a good beginner's tutorial.
-There are a number of [translations](ftp://ctan.tug.org/tex-archive/info/lshort/) available.
+  This document by Tobias Oetiker et al is a very good beginner's tutorial.
+There are a number of [translations into other languages than English](https://ctan.org/tex-archive/info/lshort) available.
 + [LaTeX: Structured documents for TeX (unofficial LaTeX reference manual)](https://ctan.org/pkg/latex2e-help-texinfo)
   This document is an unofficial reference manual for LaTeX developed over many years by various volunteers.
 It is available in several languages, i.e., English, French and Spanish.
 The document is developed further and you find the current development versions and new releases [here](https://puszcza.gnu.org.ua/software/latexrefman/).
 + [Formatting information -- An introduction to typesetting with LaTeX](http://latex.silmaril.ie/formattinginformation/)